ar-zarkasi/php-microservice-boilerplate/README.md

 # Introduction

-This is a skeleton application using the Hyperf framework.
-This application is meant to be used as a starting place for those looking to get their feet wet with Hyperf Framework.
+This is a PHP microservice built with the [Hyperf](https://hyperf.io) framework.
+Hyperf is a high-performance, coroutine-based PHP framework optimized for building microservices and API applications.

+For complete documentation, visit: [https://hyperf.wiki](https://hyperf.wiki)

 # Requirements